hagleitn/nun-radio/README.md

 Lots of 'borrowed' code in this project.
 Here's where the pieces are from:

-   * RCEncoder was lifted from the forums: http://www.arduino.cc/cgi-bin/yabb2/YaBB.pl?num=1243998214
+   * RCEncoder was lifted from the Arduino forums: http://www.arduino.cc/cgi-bin/yabb2/YaBB.pl?num=1243998214
    * Adafruit_* code is form here: https://github.com/adafruit (both the graphics and the ssd1306)
-   * WiiChuck from the playground: http://playground.arduino.cc/Main/WiiChuckClass
+   * WiiChuck from the Arduino playground: http://playground.arduino.cc/Main/WiiChuckClass